 Sue Bramall, managing director, Berners Marketing

-You want to stay 'front of mind' with existing clients and referrers.
-When a client needs a lawyer, you should be the first name they think of.
+You want to stay 'front of mind' with clients, prospects and referrers.
+When a client or a hot prospect needs a lawyer, you should be the first name they think of.
 By making regular contact with something they find useful, you reaffirm that you understand their needs and interests.

 As well as strengthening the relationship, you can create repeated opportunities to learn more about them.
 A key priority is to be able to identify opportunities to provide legal services as they arise.

 Effective relationship management helps co-ordinate communications across the firm.
 Client teams can collaborate more effectively.
-Fee-earners have easy access to a detailed record of every contact other lawyers in the firm have had with a target client.
+Fee-earners have easy access to a detailed record of every contact other lawyers in the firm have had with a target client, across all departments.
+You may not have won the business last time around, but you can put yourself in a position to win it next time.

 Meanwhile, you want to achieve all this with the minimum of cost and effort.
 You want business development teams to handle as much of the work as possible, while making sure that fee-earners get personally involved when it will make a difference.

 "Put the most time and effort into communicating personally with key clients and referrers.
 Ask yourself how much the relationship is worth to you"

 Hannah Westropp, business development manager, Irwin Mitchell Private Wealth

 Law firms have a tendency to operate in silos.
 Individual partners guard access to key contacts, while simultaneously expecting to delegate relationship management to business development teams.
 Communication with larger clients – with complex needs across multiple practice areas – can be haphazard and opportunities to cross-sell fall by the wayside.